paakmau/Melon/README.md

 **SingletonComponent**.
 A SingletonComponent is independent and not binded to an Entity.
 It is used for global data and singleton pattern.

 **ManualComponent**.
-ManualComponent will not be destroyed while Destroying the binding Entity.
-An well-designed EntityFilter can be used to detect the Entity destruction, and then it should be mananually destoryed.
+A ManualComponent will not be removed when destroying the binding Entity.
+An well-designed EntityFilter can be used to detect the Entity destruction, and then the ManualComponent should be mananually removed.

-> Entity creation can be detected by filter Entities without certain type of ManualComponent, and then manually add a ManualComponent of this type to avoid multiple detection.
+> Entity creation can be detected by filtering Entities without certain type of ManualComponent, and then manually add a ManualComponent of this type to avoid duplicate detection.
 > Component additon and removement can be detected in a similar way.

 **ManualSharedComponent**.
 A ManualSharedComponent is similar to a ManualComponent

 ## License

-Melon is licensed under the 3-Clause BSD License.
+Melon is licensed under the BSD 3-Clause License.

 ## Acknowledgements